 “She’s thinking of taking her home to her mother in Romania, so she can come back to work here.
-Of course, her mother at home doesn’t know.
+Of course, her mother at home doesn’t know about her job.
 But all this, it comes at what price?”

 Part of The Black Sea Eurocrimes project financed by: